 Morning coffee/tea break to include the range: 9:45-10:30

 Lunch: 1.5 hours minimum within the range 12:00-2:00

 Afternoon coffee/tea break to include the range: 3:30-4:15

 Finish: no later than 6:00pm

 Note that the convention center is very large and coffee/tea breaks may be far from the room that your workshop is in.
 For this reason, we ask that you allocate the full 45 minutes for each break.
-All arrangements for coffee/tea breaks will be handled centrally; you do not need to provide your own catering.
+All arrangements for coffee/tea breaks must be handled centrally; you may not provide your own catering.

 I want to cater a lunch for my workshop.
 Who should I contact?